Imelda Dacones, MD

 Northwest Permanente, P.C.
 (NWP)

 During her time with Northwest Permanente, she’s received its once-in-a-career-time NWP Distinguished Physician Award in 2012.
 Her colleagues have also nominated and won her the distinction of a “Top Doc” for 2013, 2014, and 2016 in Portland Monthly magazine.
+In 2020, she was named one of Modern Healthcare’s Top 25 Minority Leaders in health care across the nation.

 Dr. Dacones joined NWP in 1999 as a primary care physician in internal medicine and became a hospitalist full time in 2002.
 After five years as the lead hospitalist for the West Service Area, she became in 2011 the physician leader for the planning and opening of Kaiser Permanente Westside Medical Center in Hillsboro, Oregon.
 She became the chief of Staff and chief medical officer when the facility opened in 2013.
 In 2014, Dr. Dacones transitioned into regional leadership as NWP’s regional chief medical officer and director of Hospital Operations.
 In 2015 she was named CEO and president – the second woman to hold this position since the organization’s founding in 1942.